azariak/TutorFlowAI/README.md

 #### ⭐ Support the Project
 - If you find this project helpful or interesting, please consider giving it a star on GitHub!
-- Feel free to [create issues](https://github.com/azariak/TutorFlowAI/issues/new/choose) or forks to contribute code
+- Feel free to [create issues](https://github.com/azariak/TutorFlowAI/issues/new/choose) or [pull requests](https://github.com/azariak/TutorFlowAI/pulls) to contribute to the source code